Minimum Requirements for BSN-DNP Students

 Supporting documents that must be submitted directly from the sender (not the applicant) to the DNP Office as part of the BSN-DNP application:

 A personal interview with members of the Admissions Committee will be offered to qualified applicants.
-Interviews are typically held on a Friday and Saturday in late August.
+In 2024, interviews will be held on Aug.
+13, Aug.
+16 and Aug.
+17.